Philippine Airlines parent posts record loss, readies restructuring plan

 It is working on the final stages of a restructuring plan, including court-assisted protection, to improve the capital structure and meet obligations, it said.
 PAL Holdings had around $6 billion in liabilities as of end-December.

-Philippine Airlines, partly owned by Japan's ANA Holdings Inc (9202.T), announced in October it was slashing 2,700 jobs, or a third of its workforce.
+Philippine Airlines, partly owned by Japan’s ANAHoldings Inc, announced in October it was slashing 2,700 jobs, or a third of its workforce.
 It has a fleet of 97 Boeing and Airbus aircraft, 81 of which are leased.

 Operations will not be affected by any restructuring, the airline said, adding it will increase international and domestic flights as markets recover with easing travel restrictions.